 Summer 2024 costs will likley be available in mid-April 2024.
 Costs will be updated when summer tuition rates are available.

 Other fees may be applied to a student’s summer bill, including document fees or course specific book fees.
 To review tuition rates and possible fees that may be assessed on a student’s account please visit the Bursar’s Tuition and Fees page.

 Students can choose to be considered for additional scholarships awarded based on financial need.
 Students can indicate on their program application that they want to be considered for these additional scholarships.
 To be eligible for these awards, students must have a 2024–25 FAFSA on file with UW–Madison.
 Students will be notified in their participation letter whether they have been awarded a scholarship.

 Some students may be eligible to receive additional aid through the Office of Student Financial Aid.
 Please contact the Office of Student Financial Aid to discuss options outside the program scholarships.

-Is Student Orientation, Advising, and Registration (SOAR) included in Wisconsin Experience Summer Launch?
+Q: Is Student Orientation, Advising and Registration (SOAR) included in Wisconsin Experience Summer Launch?

-- Placement testing is not included in the program.
+A: Placement testing is not included in the program program but we encourage WESL participants to complete their placement testing as soon as possible in case test results are needed for your placement into your WESL 3 credit course.
 For information about placement testing, please see the Testing and Evaluation Services website.

 If you have additional questions about the program, please contact us at WIExpSummerLaunch@wisc.edu.